Compensate for carrier frequency offset

 This object supports CPM.
 It has been tested for a CPM signal having 1 sample per symbol and a modulation index of 0.5.

-Specify the method used to calculate the modulation phase offset
+Specify the method used to calculate the modulation phase offset as either

-Auto applies the traditional
+Auto applies the traditional offset for

-offset for the specified modulation type.
+the specified modulation type.

 Custom enables the Custom

 Specify the phase offset in radians as a real scalar.
 This parameter is

 available only when Modulation phase offset is set to

 Specify the number of samples per symbol as a positive integer scalar.

 Specify the damping factor of the loop as a positive real finite scalar.